 Professional Development Chair

-Stephanie is currently a design engineer for the 777X propulsion system at Boeing’s Propulsion South Carolina site.
+Stephanie is currently a part of the Employee Development Growth and Enhancement program at Boeing’s Propulsion South Carolina site.
+In this role, she is a manufacturing technician, helping assemble 737MAX inlets, and a continuous process improvement engineer.
+Prior to this, she was a design engineer for the 777X propulsion system at Boeing’s Propulsion South Carolina site.
 She attended the Georgia Institute of Technology for a total of six years – four for her Bachelors of Science in Aerospace Engineering, and two for her Masters of Science in Aerospace Engineering, with a focus on System Design Optimization.
 During her undergraduate, Stephanie co-oped for GE Aviation, studied abroad in Europe, conducted undergraduate research, and was active in several on campus organizations, including SWE!
 While completing her Masters, she had two internships with Boeing, and in July 2016, she started working as a design engineer at Boeing.

 Stephanie loves spending time with her husband doing home improvement projects.
 She also is an avid soccer fan, enjoys music, and loves to travel and hike!
 She is enthusiastic about promoting STEM education and volunteers frequently for STEM promotion events in local middle and high schools.